 What is Jemperli?

-- you have received chemotherapy that contains platinum and it did not work or is no longer working.
+- you have a kind of uterine cancer called endometrial cancer, and you have received chemotherapy that contains platinum and it did not work or is no longer working.

 It is not known if Jemperli is safe and effective in children.

 What is the most important information I should know about Jemperli?